Structure formation in mimetic gravity: Growth of perturbation in mimetic cosmology

 where we have expanded the last term and only kept the linear term of $\delta_m$.
 This is due to the fact that we work in the linear regime where $\delta_m<1$.
 Combining Eqs. (\ref{adubbledot}) and (\ref{apduubeldot-delta}), yield

 Substituting Eq. (\ref{Hdot-hdot}) into Eq. (\ref{deltadubbledot}) and using Eq. (\ref{deltadot}), we can find the second order differential equation for the density contrast $\delta_m$ as

-where the matter energy density is given by $\rho_{m}= \rho_{m,0}a^{-3}$ and the Hubble expansion rate can be obtained via Eq. (\ref{Fried1}) as
+where the matter energy density is given by $\rho_{m}= \rho_{m,0}a^{-3}$.
 In order to study the evolution of the density contrast $\delta_m$ in terms of the redshift parameter, $1+z=1/a$, we first replace the time derivatives with the derivatives with respect to the scale factor $a$.
 It is a matter of calculations to show that

 where the prime stands for the derivative respect to $a$.
 Therefore Eq.(\ref{deltaduubeldot2}) with using Eq.(\ref{Fried1}) can be written as

 Since we are working in the linear regime, thus we neglect $O(\delta_{m}^2)$ and $ O({\delta^{\prime}_m}^2)$.
 Combining Eqs.(\ref{Hubble}) and (\ref{deltafora}), we arrive at